metafacture/metafacture-tutorial/04_FIX-Path.md

 ;
 ```

-We also saw in the previous post how you can use catmandu to transform the JSON format into the YAML format which is easier to read and contains the same information.
+We also saw in the previous post how you can use Metafacture to transform the JSON format into the YAML format which is easier to read and contains the same information.

 We also learned some fixes to retrieve information out of the JSON file like `retain("name","temp")`.